 Shepard Fairey’s HOPE (2008)

 Shepard Fairey (also known under the alias Obey) became an internationally recognized artist after his creation of a poster during the US presidential campaign in 2008.
 The poster features a stylized image of Barack Obama with the word “HOPE” inscribed beneath in capital letters.
 This artwork was not only significant artistically, blending iconic imagery of Andy Warhol’s Pop Art with Alexander Rodtchenko’s Russian Constructivism, but highly influential to the political campaign itself.
 So much so that Fairey received a personal thanks from President Obama upon his election for the positive effect his poster had.
 Fairey’s extensive art portfolio, with many of his works available on Artsper’s website cements him as the leading American street artist.
-Discover top 10 American street artists in this blog article.

 Grant Wood’s American Gothic (1930)